 Many people think of genetic counselors as only pertaining to couples having a baby.
 However, their work spans the lifetime and can take place in many different settings.

 “Genetic counselors are healthcare professionals who work with individuals, families, and other healthcare professionals to help them understand how genetic information impacts their lives or the lives of their patients,” said Kim Provenzano, nurse practitioner with Rochester Regional Health specializes in genetics.

 In this role, they help families understand their health history for managing their own conditions and understanding how it can affect their family.
-They may work in a clinic, lab or research facility.
+They may work in a clinic, lab or research facility using the next solutions.

 The most hands-on setting is in a medical clinic, which can include prenatal genetics, pediatric genetics or adult genetics.
 The least hands-on setting is in a lab, which is where the testing takes place.
 Genetic counselors perform the tests and advise medical personnel on how to interpret them.
 In education, genetic counselors research genetics and teach others who desire to enter the field.

 The required degree to be a genetic counselor is a Master of Science in genetic counseling.

 “The specific prerequisite courses differ for each school, but typically include some courses in genetics, organic chemistry, biochemistry, biology, statistics, and/or psychology,” said Mystimarie Geiger, genetic counselor with Wilmot Cancer Institute’s hereditary cancer screening and risk reduction program.

 A knack for science is helpful.
 After earning the master’s degree, the candidate must pass the American Board of Genetic Counseling national certification exam.

 Geiger added that a background in counseling, patient care or other hands-on role can help prepare a candidate.